 - log files are files created by a web or proxy server which contains all of the access information regarding the activity on that server.

-The MHRA Twitter account is managed by the Communications team, on behalf of colleagues across the MHRA.
+The MHRA social media accounts are managed by the communications team, on behalf of colleagues across the MHRA.